phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 The `bootimage runner` appends the `test-args` to the default QEMU command for all test executables.
 For a normal `cargo xrun`, the arguments are ignored.

-Together with the device name (`isa-debug-exit`), we pass the two parameters `iobase` and `iozize` that specify the _I/O port_ through which the device can be reached from our kernel.
+Together with the device name (`isa-debug-exit`), we pass the two parameters `iobase` and `iosize` that specify the _I/O port_ through which the device can be reached from our kernel.

 ### I/O Ports